bruvellu/cephalic-furrow/3-text/furrow.md

 ## Table 4

 Table: Folding statistics in cephalic furrow mutants.
-We calculated the percentage of embryos exhibiting a cephalic furrow (CF) or ectopic folds (EF) for each stock and genotype (Frequency), and for each position relative to the head--trunk boundary (Ant=anterior, Mid=middle, Post=posterior).
-In addition, we calculated the average number of folds per embryo side.
-For example, 28 out of 36 wildtype embryos show ectopic folds (77.8%); 42.9% of these embryos form ectopic folds anterior to the head--trunk boundary, while 71.4% form them at the posterior position; and each embryo forms 1.1±0.3 ectopic fold on each of its side, on average.
+We calculated the percentage of embryos having a cephalic furrow (CF) or ectopic folds (EF) for each stock and genotype (Frequency), including the position of folding along the head--trunk boundary (Ant=anterior, Mid=middle, Post=posterior).
+In addition, we calculated the average number of folds per embryo side (Folds).
+For example, 28 out of 36 wildtype embryos show ectopic folds (77.8%); 42.9% of these embryos have folds at the anterior region and 71.4% form them at posterior to the head--trunk boundary; each embryo forms 1.1±0.3 folds on each side.
 The *n* includes datasets imaged from the lateral and dorsal sides. {#tbl:freq}

 | Stock    | n  | Zygosity | n  | Type | n  | Frequency | Ant   | Mid  | Post  | Folds   |
 | :----    | -: | :------: | -: | :--: | -: | --------: | --:   | --:  | ---:  | ----:   |